Mohannadcse/DINA/README.md

 - This repo contains the prototype code of DINA, a hybrid analysis tool for identifying potential concealed vulnerable paths through reflection and dynamic class loading between Android Apps.

-This work was accepted and will be published at *IEEE International Conference on Computer Communications (INFOCOM) (INFOCOM'19)*.
+This work published at *IEEE International Conference on Computer Communications (INFOCOM) (INFOCOM'19)*.

 ![picture](images/WorkFlowOfDINA_V4.png)